phalcon-orphanage/docs/en/application-cli.md

 }
 ```

 Then you can use the console inside of any task.
-Below is an example of a modified MainTask.php:
+Below is an example of a modified `MainTask.php`:
 ```php
 <?php